scala/scala.epfl.ch/README.md

 ## Infrastructure

-The site is built and hosted using GitHub Pages and Jekyll.
+The site is built with a jenkins script which run the following commands "bundle install && bundle exec jekyll build"

 ## Building locally